-More recently, data collected by THSCMP students were invaluable in verifying shoreline position for two updates of Texas' long-term shoreline-change rates, which are widely used by public officials, corporations, and private citizens.
-The first project updated long-term rates of shoreline change along the entire Texas coast on the basis of mapping of the shoreline position on 2007 aerial photography.
+A pre-Hurricane lke update of long-term rates of shoreline change along the entire Texas coast were determined based on the mapping of the shoreline position on 2007 aerial photography.
 Beach profiles and GPS-mapped shorelines (wet beach/dry beach boundary) collected by THSCMP students were used to confirm the shoreline position digitized on the 2007 aerial photography.
-The student-collected data proved vital in validating interpretation of the shoreline position on Galveston Island, Follets Island, Matagorda Peninsula, Mustang Island, and South Padre Island.
-The georeferencing of the photographs and interpretation of the position of the wet beach/dry beach boundary was checked by superimposing GPS-based beach profiles and wet beach/dry beach boundary data acquired in 2007 by THSCMP and the photointerpreted 2007 wet beach/dry beach boundary used for change-rate calculations (Paine and others, 2011).
+The studentcollected data proved vital in validating interpretation of the shoreline position on Galveston Island, Follets Island, Matagorda Peninsula, Mustang Island, and South Padre Island.
+The georeferencing of the photographs and interpretation of the position of the wet beach/dry beach boundary was checked by superimposing GPSbased wet beach/dry beach boundary data acquired in 2007 by THSCMP and the photo-interpreted 2007 wet beach/dry beach boundary used for change-rate calculations (Paine and others, 2011).
 At Galveston Island State Park (fig. 12, Paine and others, 2011, 2012), the GPS-based wet beach/dry beach boundary mapped on September 20, 2007, at BEG02 lies generally a few feet landward of the same boundary mapped on a 2007 aerial photograph acquired 3 days earlier (September 17, 2007).